smdabdoub/find-docs/userman/analysis.rst

 OK again, the new dataset will appear as a child in the tree of the dataset it was created from (parent dataset).

+.. note:: As mentioned in the Data section, datasets which represent isolated
+          clusters can be exported as external files to disk, allowing visualization and analysis of clusters in other programs.

 Recoloring Clusterings
 ^^^^^^^^^^^^^^^^^^^^^^
 As discussed earlier, there is some randomness in certain clustering algorithms.